Pony Tail Palm

 Spread: 4 feet

 Other Names: Ponytail Palm, Elephant's Foot, Bottle Palm

 A stunning plant that develops a swollen base over time, under rising tufts of narrow green leaves; rarely, if ever blooms indoors; water deeply but infrequently; protect from frost; an excellent indoor accent plant for a bright area

 Features & Attributes

-Pony Tail Palm's attractive glossy narrow leaves remain green in color throughout the year.
-The flowers are not ornamentally significant.
+Pony Tail Palm's attractive glossy narrow leaves remain green in color throughout the year on a plant with a weeping habit of growth.

 This is a multi-stemmed evergreen houseplant with a rounded form and gracefully weeping foliage.
 This plant should not require much pruning, except when necessary to keep it looking its best.